 But in the Bible, God reveals his thoughts to us, and he invites us to think them, too.
 These are things that he wants us to know - so we do our part to try to understand them.
-These are the writings that tell us what God is like, what he has done, what he will do.
-These writings tell us what Jesus is like, and what he wants us to be like.
+These are the writings that tell us what God is like, what he has done, and what he will do.
+These are the writings that tell us what Jesus Christ is like, and what he wants us to be like.

-Some compare it to a love letter from a Father to his children.
+Some have called it "God's instruction manual."
+Others compare it to a love letter from a Father to his children.
 It's worth reading again and again, so make time for it.

-3. Fellowship
+3. Church